 A New Hope is undeniably a great movie that changed cinema and science fiction movies forever.
 However, the special effects in this lightsaber duel, which were considered spectacular back in the 70s, did not really age well.

 Also, the duel suffered from poor choreography.
-This was in the days before a lot of time and money was placed into fight choreography, but you will notice even with that aside the duel is much more slowly-paced than in the next two movies with a lot less movement.
-The two duelists are standing still most of their encounter, even your average movie sword fight has more movement than that.
+This was in the days before a lot of time and money was placed into fight choreography, but you will notice even with that aside the duel is much more slowly paced than in the next two movies with a lot less movement.
+The two duelists are standing still most of their encounter, even your average sword-fighting medieval movie has more movement than that.

 This is due to the fact that the earlier lightsaber props were extremely fragile.
 If swung too intensely, they could break, and the movie had already gone over budget as is.